dashed-slug/wallets/readme.txt

 1. As users pay fees for transactions, their total balances decrease but the wallet balance stays the same.
 2. If you have used the cold storage feature, or alternatively if you have deposited/withdrawn directly from the wallet and not via the plugin, then the balances will not match.
 See the *Cold Storage* section in the documentation for more.

+= Does the plugin support multisite network installations? =

+The plugin supports network installations in two modes, depending on whether the plugin is network-activated or not:

+If you activate the plugin individually per each site, users will maintain separate balances on each site on your network.
+You will find the Wallets menu under the network admin menu.
+The `manage_wallets` capability will be assigned to the network super-admin.
+In case you need to trigger the cron jobs manually, use the distinct URL given in each case.

+If you network activate the plugin, users will see the same balances on each site on your network.
+The `manage_wallets` capability must be assigned to each site's admin.
+If you need to trigger the cron jobs manually, use the URL given in the network admin pages.
+It will trigger cron jobs for all sites.

+If you network-activate the parent plugin, make sure to also network-activate all the app extensions and coin adapters.
+If you activate the plugin separately on each subsite of your network, do the same with all the app extensions and coin adapters.

 = My site was hacked and some funds were stolen.
 Can you help? =

 I regret that I cannot help you.
 As you may know, cryptocurrency transactions are non-reversible.
 This is why the security disclaimer is there - you, as an administrator, are solely responsible for the security of your site.
 There is no way I could assume responsibility for lost funds.
 I do not hold private keys to any of your or your users' funds.